Skip to content

 Simple, cheap and fresh

 I personally love this recipe and am planning to use it all my life.
 About 10 years ago or so, I bought some essential oil with mint smell.
 It’s a small bottle, but it lasts very long because you need only a few drops each time.
 And tap water is close to free in the Netherlands, so that makes the recipe so cheap.
-Lastly, it’s important to use a spray bottle you already had, so you don’t need to buy anything new, as that is not sustainable.
+Lastly, it’s important to use a spray bottle you already had, so you don’t need to buy anything new, as buying new is not sustainable.

 That’s it!
 Enjoy the smell!